kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

 - Enable the implementation of pluggable update extensions.
 - Allow users to update Kubernetes clusters using pluggable External Update Extension.
-- Maintain a coherent user experience for both rolling and in-place updates.
 - Support External Update Extensions for both Control Plane (KCP or others) and MachineDeployment controlled machines.

 ### Non-Goals/Future work

 - To provide rollbacks in case of an in-place update failure.
 Failed updates need to be fixed manually by the user on the machine or by replacing the machine.
 - Introduce any changes to KCP (or any other control plane provider), MachineDeployment, MachineSet, Machine APIs.
-- Ammend the desired state to something that the registered updaters can cover or register additional updaters capable of handling the desired changes.
+- Maintain a coherent user experience for both rolling and in-place updates.
 - Allow in-place updates for single-node clusters without the requirement to reprovision hosts (future goal).

 ## Proposal

-We propose a pluggable update strategy architecture that allows the registration of External Update Extensions to optionally handle the update process.
+We propose to extend upgrade workflows to call External Update Extensions, if defined.

 Initially, this feature will be implemented without making API changes in the current core Cluster API objects.
 It will follow Kubernetes' feature gate mechanism.
-This means that any changes in behavior are controlled by the feature gate `InPlaceUpdates`, which must be enabled by users for the new in-place updates workflow to be available.
+All functionality related to In-Place Updates will be available only if the `InPlaceUpdates` feature flag is set to true.
 It is disabled unless explicitly configured.

 This proposal introduces a Lifecycle Hook named `ExternalUpdate` for communication between CAPI and external update implementers.
 Multiple external updaters can be registered, each of them only covering a subset of machine changes.
 The CAPI controllers will ask the external updaters what kind of changes they can handle and, based on the reponse, compose and orchestrate them to achieve the desired state.